-Submissions are non-unicode (str) strings, unless some character set is indicated.
+Submissions are by default UTF-8, you can force a different character set by setting the charset on the Request object explicitly.
 A client can indicate the character set with Content-Type: application/x-www-form-urlencoded; charset=utf8, but very few clients actually do this (sometimes XMLHttpRequest requests will do this, as JSON is always UTF8 even when a page is served with a different character set).
 You can force a charset, which will affect all the variables: